AntonSol919/linkspace/index.md

 Or put more practically:
 The users can use a chat app to talk to a group and open a different app to play scrabble with that same group.

-Similarly from a developer's perspective, building something new can be fun.
+Similarly, from a developer's perspective, building something new can be fun.
 Building something new and having to build and manage a server, user accounts, groups, etc is a lot less fun.

-Reason 2: I wanted to address a key question that underpins how our society uses digital systems.
+Reason 2: I wanted to provide an alternative answer to a key question that underpins how our society uses digital systems.

 **Who gets to __administrate__ the cat videos, taxi service, messages, and other data we share and see online?**

 As I see it there are three options:

-1. Dedicated hosts, exclusively on their machines.
+1. Applications are hosted by one organization on their machines.
 This is how most of the internet currently works.
 2. A pay2play scheme, on a blockchain.
 3. Users pick their admins, on a supernet.

-In Option 1, our current web, the host has unilateral control.
+In Option 1, our current web, the host has unilateral control as it relays data between users.
+Furthermore, many popular hosts are the result of an environment where winner keeps all.
-The current systems have evolved with one goal: optimal exploitation of their users.
+They're build for optimal exploitation of their users.
 Everything is permitted to keep it that way.
 **lock-in** the users, and **lock-out** any threat to the platform's place in your life.

 We should break these locks.

-I'm not suggesting they go away entirely.
-Most hosts provide more than just a means to exchange data between users.
-They can still fill that role.
-What a supernet does is create the option for users to back out of a deal with a provider without necessarily losing all their history and relations with others.
-If for nothing else, a supernet would be worth it for the competition it enables.

 [Option 2]{#option2}, blockchains.
 They are hyped to be many things, and some people believe blockchains will be the foundation of our digital space going forward.
 I don't see how.
-They encode scarcity and using them is relatively expensive.
+They encode scarcity, and using them is relatively expensive.
 Very few systems require that.
+Trusting an administrator is cheaper and works really well.

-It makes them attractive for the people already invested, but these properties are antithetical to the process of development.
+Scarcity makes them attractive for the people already invested, but these properties are antithetical to the process of development.
 Successful systems are build from small incremental improvements.
 That doesn't seem to happen when the building blocks are a costly chain of consent.

-Option 3, a supernet, is the option that makes sense.
+Option 3, a supernet, is the option that makes more sense to me.
-A supernet prevents the data hosts from having too much leverage as they do now.
-A supernet doesn't encode scarcity or consent as a core principle in the way blockchains do.
+It splits up the hosts and doesn't encode scarcity as a core principle.

+In a supernet there are two new roles.
+One to provide servers to relay data, and one to build applications that run on the supernet.
+It prevents both from having too much leverage and chasing the wrong incentives.

+If someone in the system abuses their position the user can change it up without losing access to their history and relations to others.
+If for nothing else, a supernet is worth it to get us more useful competition.

+Whether this all works out as intended, I have no idea.

-I hope we can look back at the current era of the internet and recognize it for what it is.
+My hope is we can look back at the current era of the internet and recognize it for what it is.
 Digital fiefdoms.
-The step forward is to pick who lords over us.
+The step forward is to take full control over who lords over us.

 Help speed things along.
 Support the project by registering a LNS name.